|preached||February 9, 2014|

 |topics||Character of God, Faith, Faithfulness of God|

 It is often in the worst of circumstances when the Christian must affirm the unwavering faithfulness of God.
-That was the case when the book of Lamentations was written, and it remains true today.
-When hard times come, we bring to mind the faithfulness of God and have hope.
+Alistair Begg encourages us that when hard times come, we can bring to mind the faithfulness of God displayed perfectly in Christ Jesus and have hope.
+By looking to Christ, who is acquainted with our sorrows, Christians can display mourning coupled with trust in the promises of God.